10 Heat Safety Tips for Keeping Children and Families Safe

 - Seek shelter in cool places.

 Staying cool in an air-conditioned space can help you stay cooler.
-However, since the COVID-19 pandemic may have caused many cooling centers and public spalces (e.g., shopping malls, public libraries) to remain closed, it can be difficult to find a safe, public space with air conditioning.
+However, since the COVID-19 pandemic may have caused many cooling centers and public spaces (e.g., shopping malls, public libraries) to put restrictions in place, it can be difficult to find a safe, public space with air conditioning.
 The Centers for Disease Control and Prevention has offered guidance to reduce the risk of introducing and transmitting coronavirus in cooling centers.

 Choose lightweight, light-colored, and breathable fabrics (such as cotton), as well as broad-spectrum sunscreen (with protection from both UVA and UVB sun rays) to protect you and your child from the heat and potential sun-related skin damage.
 Hats and umbrellas can be used to limit exposure to harmful rays.

 Remember to drink plenty of liquids, regardless of your activity level.
 Check your baby’s diaper for concentrated (dark in color) urine, which can indicate dehydration.
 Fluids should be drunk before, during and after being exposed to extreme heat.
 Also avoid hot meals as they may increase body heat.

 Learn symptoms and signs of heat-related illnesses/conditions such as heat stroke, exhaustion, cramps, and severe sunburn.
 If children show these symptoms, seek medical assistance immediately.
 Refer to the CDC website for a complete list of health conditions caused by extreme heat exposure, and how to remedy them.

 Strenuous activities should be reduced, eliminated or rescheduled to the coolest time of the day.
 Make sure that children get lots of rest when they are active.